youpiwaza/gulp-git-test/README.md

 ## Tasks

 To run everything (in series)
-> clone-n-install-n-dist
+> gulp

-Check gulpfile for independant tasks or try other things
+Check gulpfile for tasks step by step or try other things

 ### Resources